-The monotony of a job drains its ludic potential.
+In concern to human work motivation, the monotony of a job can easily drain its ludic potential.
 A job that might engage the energies of some people for a reasonably limited time for the fun of it, is just a burden on those who have to do it for 35 hours a week, with no say in how (and why) it should be done, for the profit of others who contribute little to nothing to the project.
 The degradation that most workers experience on the job is the sum of assorted indignities called 'discipline'.
 'Discipline' is essentially totalitarian control at the workplace, and may be forced through management, surveillance, rote work, imposed work tempos, production quotas, and punching in and out.
-'Discipline'

-is [in part] what the factory, and the office and the store share with the prison and the school and the [mental] hospital.
+'Discipline' is [in part] what the factory, and the office and the store share with the prison and the school and the [mental] hospital.
+And yet, if discipline is instead, neutrally considered as "focused effort", then all work (intrinsic as well as extrinsic) requires this type of discipline.
+It is easy to be focused (Read: disciplined) when intrinsic motivation is engaged.